In 2017 Susie Kennaway asked her son Guy to kill her.

 “I finished Time to Go, wonderful book, a literary masterpiece.
 Brutal, but you don’t get the rose without the thorns.
 Lol funny and genuinely moving, an honourable tribute.
 Susie’s chapter is exquisite.
 It’s Laurence Durrell with a hacksaw.”
 Mat Collishaw

-A brilliant interview by Lynne Barber in The Observer here.
+A brilliant interview by Lynn Barber in The Observer here.

-And this from novelist, Deborah Moggach: “This is such an extraordinary book.
+“This is such an extraordinary book.
 It’s bracingly honest, blisteringly funny, and then it knocks you sideways with its sadness and straightens you up with its good sense.
 Bit of a rollercoaster, really.”
+Deborah Moggach

 A prepublication review in The Herald in Scotland.